Best Thermal Cameras iMore 2021

 If you're a home inspector, firefighter, farmer, or work a job where you're handling equipment all day long, you know how important ergonomics are to your health and energy levels.
 For those who hold a thermal camera day in and day out, we recommend the HTI-Xintai HT 18.
 It has a generously-sized, ergonomically-designed handle that allows you to move the camera freely from place to place without straining your arm and hand muscles.

 The HT 18 comes with a holster case that slips over your shoulder.
 It's a nice touch and again saves wear and tear on your muscles and joints.
 We like the easy-to-use menu system on this thermal camera and its lightweight build.
-If you use an infrared camera for work, this is the model that will give you eyes in the dark and prevent overuse injury.
+If you use an infrared camera for work, this is one of the best thermal cameras out today, and it will give you eyes in the dark and prevent overuse injury.

 - Outstanding resolution